 Supplements

 Research supporting the effectiveness of some supplements is limited, but when we wake up with a hangover, we may be more willing to open our minds to alternative remedies.
 Ginger can reduce nausea and vomiting when mixed with brown sugar and tangerine extract.
-A study has shown that prickly pear extract can half the severity of hangover symptoms.
+A study shows that prickly pear extract can half the severity of hangover symptoms.
 Red ginseng can reduce blood alcohol levels and hangover symptoms and eleuthero can reduce the severity of a hangover.

 Hair of the dog